 What are the Benefits of the Partnership?

-The following are the benefits that the carrier stands to benefits from Uber freight and KeepTruckin Partnership:
+The following are the benefits that the carrier stands to benefit from Uber freight and Motive (formerly KeepTruckin) Partnership:

 #1 Eliminates intrusive calls checks